cosmos/sdk-tutorials/academy/4-my-own-chain/gas-meter.md

 Players can start playing checkers with your Cosmos blockchain.
 Transaction fees are paid by players themselves, at least the fee related to transporting the serialized bytes and the other gas-metered parts like `bank`.

-Next add your own gas metering to reflect the costs that different transactions impose or you can add costs to discourage spam.
+Next add your own gas metering to reflect the costs that different transactions impose.
+You may consider adding costs to discourage spam.

 ## New data